cepthomas/SublimeBagOfTricks/README.md

 ## Render To Html
-Simple render to html with styles, primarily for printing.
+- Simple render to html with styles, primarily for printing.
+- Version to render markdown file to html using [Markdeep](https://casual-effects.com/markdeep/).

 | Command                  | Description |
 |:--------                 |:-------     |